Introducing Absolute Quantities¶

 quantity<kg> q4 = q2.absolute(); // may fail the pre-condition check if negative

-It is important to note that conversions between absolute quantities and points should be available only when there is no point origin specified for a point (an implicit point origin is being used).
+It is important to note that conversions between absolute quantities and points should be available only when there is no point origin specified for a point (the point uses an implicit point origin — no explicit origin).

 If the user provided an explicit origin, then such a quantity can only be used as a delta: